 - Must use the right kind of wood pellets.

-- Check hot rod igniter and temperature sensor.
+- Check the hot rod igniter and temperature sensor.

 - Use always fresh hardwood pellets.